Peekaboo64534/Nvidia_Stock/README.md

-# Nvidia_Stock

 NVIDIA Stock Trading Strategy Project Overview
-Your project is an innovative approach to stock trading that combines machine learning and news sentiment analysis to predict price movements for NVIDIA (NVDA) stock.
-Here's a high-level overview:
+This project implements a sophisticated trading strategy that combines machine learning and news sentiment analysis to predict price movements for NVIDIA (NVDA) stock.
 Project Structure

-First Notebook: Contains exploratory data analysis and initial ML model development using RandomForestClassifier to predict NVIDIA stock movements based on technical indicators.
+NvidiaRF: Contains exploratory data analysis and initial ML model development using RandomForestClassifier to predict NVIDIA stock movements based on technical indicators.
-Second Notebook: Focuses on sentiment analysis of news headlines related to NVIDIA, using the VADER sentiment analyzer to quantify the emotional tone of news.
+NvidiaSentimentVolofTrade: Focuses on sentiment analysis of news headlines related to NVIDIA, using the VADER sentiment analyzer to quantify the emotional tone of news.
-Combined Python File: Integrates both approaches into a comprehensive trading system that:
+Combined.py: Integrates both approaches into a comprehensive trading system that:

-Uses 1 year of historical price data for ML training Incorporates 1 month of recent news sentiment data Creates several trading signal strategies
+Uses 1 year of historical price data for ML training Incorporates 1 month of recent news sentiment data (historical data is paid) Creates several trading signal strategies
 Evaluates and visualizes performance